de-soot/caesar-cipher-cli/README.md

 # Caesar Cipher CLI
 Caesar Cipher in the command-line made in Python.
 Not for real-world use.

-Originally made for my school's computer science class homework assignment, but expanded upon to include extra features for fun.
+Originally made for my high school's computer science class homework assignment, but expanded upon to include extra features for fun.

 ## Features
 - Classic caesar cipher encryption gameplay